.02 Definitions.

 (i) Eating or being fed;

-(ii) Grooming, bathing, oral hygiene including brushing teeth, shaving, and combing hair;
+(ii) Grooming, bathing, and oral hygiene, including brushing teeth, shaving, and combing hair;

 (iii) Mobility, transfer, ambulation, and access to the outdoors, when appropriate;